Introduction

 - Tectonic adjustments to basement faults because of regional stress fields

-- As the North American Plate passively moves westward, under the influence of the spreading center in the mid-Atlantic, Precambrian faults within the basement adjust to the changing regional and local stress fields
+As the North American Plate passively moves westward, under the influence of the spreading center in the mid-Atlantic, Precambrian faults within the basement adjust to the changing regional and local stress fields

-- Local stress fields produced by human overprinting (fracking and in particular saltwater injection wells) may be influencing the regional fault systems as well as
+Local stress fields produced by human overprinting (fracking and, in particular, saltwater injection wells) may be influencing the regional fault systems as well as

 re-activating shallow pre-existing faults and fracture systems in the overlying crustal rocks.